alters-mit/pincushion/README.md

 This repo has three components:

 1. `pincushion` is a Rust library that uses a very fast algorithm to sample points on a mesh.
-This is sufficient for static meshes that only need to be sampled once but, because `pincushion` is CPU-bound, it's not suitable for meshes that will dynamically deform (e.g. `SkinnedMeshRenderer` in Unity).
+This can also be used to generate a mesh in which each sampled point is an icosahedron (20-sided die) within a single combined mesh.
 2. `PincushionCs` contains native bindings for `pincushion` and Unity methods for sampling points and applying them to meshes.
+It also contains a shader for rendering points on a SkinnedMeshRenderer.
 3. `UnityExample` is a small Unity example of Pincushion.

 ## How to add `Pincushion` to your Unity project